-Serbia-EU Forum outlines hopes, challenges to accession14.
-September 2011. / Uncategorized
+Serbia-EU Forum outlines hopes, challenges to accession, Uncategorized

 Top EU officials sent out largely positive signals regarding the country’s prospects of joining the bloc at the 9 September Serbia-EU Forum in Belgrade, raising hopes for a positive review when the European Commission issues an opinion next month.
 EurActiv Serbia reports.